About the project

 The copy was one of the areas that took the most time, as I worked closely with our copywriter to condense it, and negotiated with our banking partner to ensure legal compliance.
 I also highlighted other benefits that weren’t included initially but were important for our partner, such as overdraft protection.

 When I joined, the company was paying for 2-day express shipping, thinking that the issue was users forgetting they ordered the card.
 I signed up for the card to experience it first-hand and realized the card arrived in a generic, non-branded white envelope.
-It sat unopened on my table until the weekend, and I realized our users were probably doing the same—throwing it away without opening it.
+It sat unopened on my table, and I realized our users were probably doing the same—throwing it away without opening it.

 I proposed creating branded envelopes.
 Although it cost more upfront, the visual recognition was worth it.